 Stagger lay Alpine down the roof to create a random pattern.
 Laps of Alpine above or below should not be closer than 200 mm.

 Refer: Tile Installation - nailing position for Alpine.

-4 x 50 mm tile nails, nail spacing ~320 mm, up to and including extra high wind zone or up to 3.8 kPa design load.
+4 x 50 mm tile nails.
+Nail spacing ~320 mm, up to and including Extra High wind zones.